LucasE98/git-project-repo/README.md

 bikeshare.py

 ### Description
-Describe what your project is about and what it does
+The bikeshare project explores the data from US cities and analysis the most popular bike travel information.

 ### Files used
-Include the files used
+chicago.csv
+new_york_city.csv
+washington.csv

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.